aissav/AI-scRNA-datasets-Workshop/README.md

 ## Run the Conda environment

-*Conda environment created as workshop so, we can start using environment by activating.*
+*A Conda environment has been created with the name "workshop", so you can start using the environment by activating it*
 ```
 conda  activate workshop
 jupyter notebook